-Since then we have discovered even MORE ways to keep boredom at bay… and these 100 TV-Free activities are great at keeping kids active.
+Let’s keep kids’ boredom at bay… and these 100 free kids activities that are great at keeping kids active and playing.

 Screen-time has its place, but many of us get too much sometimes, so these 100 fun activities are great for keeping kids busy.
 From education, crafts, to activities, and more we have a little bit of everyone!